 The ASH Choosing Wisely List

-Developed as part of Choosing Wisely®, an initiative of the ABIM Foundation, the ASH Choosing Wisely list provides evidence-based recommendations in an effort to prompt conversations between patients and physicians about the necessity and potential harm of certain practices.
-The list was developed after months of careful data analysis and review, as well as input from the Society's membership, using the most current evidence about management and treatment options.
-The list, which was also highlighted in a manuscript published in Blood in December 2013, identifies the following five tests, treatments, and procedures that hematologists and their patients should question:
+Developed as part of Choosing Wisely®, an initiative of the ABIM Foundation, the ASH Choosing Wisely list provides 10 evidence-based recommendations in an effort to prompt conversations between patients and physicians about the necessity and potential harm of certain practices.
+The first five recommendations were released in 2013 and highlighted in a manuscript published in Blood after months of careful data analysis and review, as well as input from the Society's membership, using the most current evidence about management and treatment options.
+The list was recently updated to include five additional commonly used tests, treatments, and procedures in hematology that physicians and patients should question in certain circumstances.
+These new practices to question are highlighted in a new manuscript published in Blood in December 2014, which further describes the methods in development of the list and the evidentiary basis of the recommendations.

 - Do not transfuse more than the minimum number of red blood cell (RBC) units necessary to relieve symptoms of anemia or to return a patient to a safe hemoglobin range (7 to 8 g/dL in stable, non-cardiac, in-patients).